Back from PyData 2017 London2017-05-08 00:00:00 +0000

 Back from #PyData2017 London where I gave a talk called “Show me the failures!”, showing how the Data Science and Analytics team at Pirelli approach the problem of designing and implementing data products at shop floor.

 Thank you again to all the crew, you guys have been amazing: venue, food, schedule were absolutely spot on.
 Bring it on and looking forward to coming over for #PyData2018!
-Below the slides and outline of my talk.
+Here a link to the slides and below outline of my talk.